Brideau/pokelyzer/README.md

 }
 ```

 Where timestamps are in UNIX time.
+If you are manually submitting data to this endpoint, pass in an additional parameter `ENC_ENC=f` (`set ENC_ENC=f` on Windows) to ensure that it does not try to decode the `encounter_id`, which it has to for the PokemonGo-Map data source.

 ## Installation